Q: What is health care reform?

-A: If you qualify, you can receive Premium Credits and subsidies through the exchange.
+A: If you qualify, you can receive Premium Credits or subsidies through the Marketplace.
 If your family’s income is under 400% of the Federal Poverty Level you most likely will qualify for government assistance.
-The Health Care Exchange for your state will help you get qualified for any assistance, even expanded Medicaid available in some states.
+The Marketplace for your state will help you get qualified for any assistance to include expanded Medicaid availability in some states.

 Q: Who is exempt from the requirement to have health care coverage?

-A: If you do not have health care coverage starting January 1, 2014, you may not have to pay the penalty if you can prove one of these applies to you:
+A: If you did not have health care coverage starting January 1, 2014, you may not have to pay the penalty if you can prove one of these applies to you:

-To be exempt from paying the fee, you must apply for this exemption through your state’s health care marketplace.
-To find your state’s health care exchange marketplace and more information about them, go to www.healthcare.gov/marketplace/individual
+To be exempt from paying the fee, you must apply for this exemption through your state’s health insurance marketplace.
+To find your state’s Marketplace and more information about them, go to www.healthcare.gov/marketplace/individual

 It’s important to remember that even if you do not have to pay the fee, if you do not have health coverage you will have to pay for your health care out of your pocket.
-It may be better financially for you if you purchase coverage through your state’s health care marketplace.
+It may be better financially for you if you purchase coverage through your state’s Marketplace.

-A: Each state has set up a health care benefits marketplace, or will participate in the national health care marketplace.
+A: Each state has set up a Health Insurance Marketplace, or will participate in the national federal marketplace.
 The marketplaces each have a website and toll-free number to answer questions and guide people through the application process.
-With proof of income, applicants will be able to apply for Medicaid and Children’s Health Insurance Plan (CHIP), to apply for exemptions from paying the health care penalty, and to apply for subsidies to help them pay for their coverage.
+With proof of income, applicants will be able to apply for Medicaid and Children’s Health Insurance Plan (CHIP), for exemptions from paying the health care penalty, and for subsidies to help them pay for their coverage.